 HSE-funded social prescribing sites across the country.
 In 2021, essential skills training for social prescribing link workers was delivered to link workers across the country with the aim of enhancing participant knowledge, confidence, and skills in order to work in that role.
-The Mental Health and Wellbeing Programme also contracted the Bromley by Bow Centre in London to deliver three additional modules of training to social prescribing link workers focused on trauma-informed approaches, social prescribing within primary care, and co-production.
+The Mental Health and Wellbeing Programme also contracted the Bromley by Bow Centre in London to deliver three additional modules of training to social prescribing link workers focused on traumainformed approaches, social prescribing within primary care, and co-production.

 Work is currently underway nationally to develop resources for healthcare professionals describing what social prescribing is and how it works.
-In addition, discussions are ongoing with HSE Information Technology (IT) in relation to progressing the national procurement of a software solution to support monitoring, evaluation, and ease of referrals to social prescribing.
+In addition, discussions are ongoing with the HSE's Office of the Chief Information Officer in relation to progressing the national procurement of a software solution to support monitoring, evaluation, and ease of referrals to social prescribing.
 HSE H&W also funded the development of the All-Ireland Social Prescribing Network website (allirelandsocialprescribing.ie), which includes a map of the existing services across the island of Ireland.
 The HSE Social Prescribing Framework was launched online on 15 July 2021 (HSE, 2021d).